 Dr. Fish has a long history of research in the areas of clinical toxicology and emergency medicine.
 She has most recently focused on research ethics in general, and application of the federal regulations for waiver of informed consent in certain emergency research circumstances.
 Issues relating to the design of clinical research and ethical implications of study designs are Dr. Fish’s areas of expertise.

 She is the former director of the IRB for the Boston University Medical Campus and Boston Medical Center.
 She is currently a member of the US Environmental Protection Agency’s Human Studies Review Board.

-Stacey is the Assistant Director of the Masters of Art in Clinical Investigation program at Boston University’s School of Medicine, and the Director of the Online Graduate Certificate and Live Graduate Certificate Programs in Clinical Investigation at Boston University’s School of Medicine.
+Stacey is the Assistant Director of the MS in Clinical Investigation program at Boston University’s School of Medicine, and the Director of the Graduate Certificate Programs in Clinical Investigation at Boston University’s School of Medicine.

 Stacey began her career as an exercise physiologist working in both the fitness and the clinical arenas.
 After a number of years, she obtained her graduate degree in research and worked in a variety of clinical research facilities in Massachusetts and in Florida.

 In 2000 Stacey started working at the medical campus at Boston University performing research in the department of cardiology.
 She then moved to a position at BUMC’s Institutional Review Board, where she worked for 6+ years as a Senior IRB Analyst II.
 After her involvement at the IRB, Stacey moved over to the School of Medicine where she is now involved in the academic side of research.